marcoguerri/marcoguerri.github.io/_posts/2016-07-23-python-multiprocessing-internals.markdown

 the "plain" package: a mismatch will prevent gdb from loading the symbols.
 This mechanism is a bit different between Debian and Fedora.
-In fact, under Fedora the package *python-debug* contains an executable that does not have debug symbols, but it has been compiled with internal debug features useful when developing for example extension for the interpreter.
+In fact, under Fedora the package *python-debug* contains an executable that does not have debug symbols, but it has been compiled with internal debug features aimed at supporting development, for example extension for the interpreter.
 Debug symbols must be installed separately.
 Since I am interested in seeing what happens just before the interpreter exits, I need to obtain a backtrace at the right moment.
 Breaking at the *exit_group*